groupdocs-search/GroupDocs.Search-API-Tutorials/content/english/java/advanced-features/master-java-file-filtering-groupdocs-search/_index.md

 Alternatively, download the latest version directly from [GroupDocs.Search for Java releases](https://releases.groupdocs.com/search/java/).

 #### License Acquisition
 1. **Free Trial**: Start with a free trial to explore GroupDocs.Search features.
 2. **Temporary License**: Apply for a temporary license to access full functionality without limitations.
-3. **Purchase**: For long-term use, purchase a subscription.
+3. **Purchase**: For long‑term use, purchase a subscription.

 ### Basic Initialization and Setup
 Once the library is added, initialize your indexing environment: